Embargo lifted on the production of CETV for public sector pensions

 In March 2023, the Government Actuary’s Department (GAD) temporarily suspended the production of Cash Equivalent Transfer Value (CETV) for public sector pensions following recent changes to certain factors used in these calculations.

-This embargo has now been lifted, however the bodies who provide CETVs for public sector pensions are now working through a backlog of requests and it may still take some time for you to receive your CETV.
+This embargo has now been lifted, however, the bodies that provide CETVs for public sector pensions are now working through a backlog of requests and it may still take some time for you to receive your CETV.

 However, there is the possibility of a future suspension, so here’s what you need to know.